-As a regular paying member of the Social Security System (SSS), you’re entitled to borrow money to meet your short-term credit needs.
+As a regular paying Social Security System (SSS) member, you’re entitled to borrow money to meet your short-term credit needs.

-The SSS salary loan is a cash loan granted to all SSS members with the total amount you can borrow depending on the number of your contributions so far.
+The SSS salary loan is a cash loan granted to all SSS members with the total amount you can borrow depending on the number of your contributions.

-Since you’re technically borrowing your own money, SSS members have two advantages: Approval of loan application is relatively faster and the interest rate is significantly lower compared to those offered by loan sharks.
+Since you’re technically borrowing your own money, SSS members have two advantages: Approval of loan applications is relatively faster, and the interest rate is significantly lower compared to those offered by non-government institutions.

-Know more about SSS salary loan, how you can apply for it, and the answers to all questions you’ve been itching to ask about this popular SSS benefit.
+Know more about the SSS salary loan, how you can apply, and the answers to all questions you’ve been itching to ask about this popular SSS program.

 Table of Contents

-In a nutshell, SSS salary loan is a cash loan that SSS members, whether employed or self-employed/voluntary, can avail of to meet their short-term needs.
+In a nutshell, SSS salary loan is a cash loan that SSS members, whether employed or self-employed/voluntary, can use to meet their short-term needs.

-Due to the fast approval process and low interest rate, SSS salary loan is the most popular and most availed program of the Social Security System.
-In 2019 alone, a total of 29.98 billion worth of SSS salary loans were released and issued to 1.46 million members who availed of the said loans from January to September.
+Due to the fast approval process and low-interest rate, the SSS salary loan is the most popular and most availed program of the Social Security System.
+In 2019 alone, 29.98 billion worth of SSS salary loans were released and issued to 1.46 million members who availed of the loans from January to September1.

 To avail of the salary loan, the SSS member must meet the following eligibility requirements: